April 29, 2009

 Method:

-1. In a mixing bowl combine ground beef, onion, turmeric, salt and pepper, mix well.
+1. In a mixing bowl, combine ground meat, grated onion, turmeric, salt, and pepper.
+Mix well until everything is well combined

-2. Choose a medium-sized frying pan, add a tablespoon of vegetable oil, flatten the meat mixture into the pan, starting at the center and working it to the outer edges.
+2. Lightly oil a medium-sized frying pan with 1 tablespoon of oil.
+Press the meat mixture into the pan, starting at the center and spreading it evenly to the edges.

-3. Place the pan on the stove over medium-high heat for 10 minutes.
-Cut the meat lengthwise into strips (or if you prefer like pizza slices), turn them over one by one and place the tomatoes into the pan, cover and cook for another 25-30 minutes on medium-low heat or until fully cooked.
+3. Place the pan over medium-high heat for 10 minutes.
+Cut the meat into strips (or into wedges, like pizza slices).
+Flip each piece over, add the tomato wedges to the pan, cover, and continue cooking over medium-low heat for 30-40 minutes, or until fully cooked.

-Sprinkle some sumac powder (available in Iranian grocery stores) on the kabab.
-Serve with rice, sabzi khordan, sliced onions and yogurt drinks (doogh).
+Sprinkle generously with sumac (available in Iranian grocery stores).
+Serve hot with rice, sabzi khordan, sliced onions, and a chilled yogurt drink (doogh).

 Enjoy!